 - Google Maps is integrated so people can find their way to and from your hotel

-- Your logo is linked so it’s simple to return to the homepage
+- Your logo image is used as an anchor to link back to the homepage for ease

 - There’s an easily accessible search bar and date calendar

 - There is contrast between images and colours that make the site beautiful

 Ultimately, providing an easy to use site experience with a good page load time is something Google values very highly.